Buyers Clubs: Lessons in Community Care

 Buyers Clubs have also been created to facilitate access to Hepatitis C treatment.
 In 2015, the FixHepC buyers club was created in Australia to help people get access to affordable generic Hepatitis C medications and physicians.

 While some view buyers clubs as controversial, they highlight gaps in healthcare systems and health justice.
 Without accessible and affordable HIV and Hep C medications, it is only natural that people mobilize against injustice and create their own solutions.
-At YouthCO, we’re committed to creating a world where everyone has the same opportunities for well-being.
-As such, we will continue to call for policies and practices that ensure equitable and universal access to HIV and Hep C care.
+At YouthCO, we're working towards a world where everyone has the same opportunities for well-being.
+We celebrate the ways we care for ourselves and each other, and we will continue to call for policies and practices that make equitable access to HIV and Hep C care a reality.